stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 # Design

 For these benchmarks we generated a lot messages and rules types with very simple implementations.
-The rules and messages are available in StoneAssemblies.MassAuth.Benchmarks.Rules and StoneAssemblies.MassAuth.Benchmarks.Messages NuGet packages.
+The rules and messages are available in StoneAssemblies.MassAuth.Benchmarks.
+Rules and StoneAssemblies.MassAuth.Benchmarks.Messages NuGet packages.

 The goal of theses benchmarks is test the evaluation speed, scalabilty and stability of the solution.